web3data/web3data-js/docs/api.md

 ##### Returns

-- `String`  block Number
+- `string`  Block Number.

 #### getBlockTransactionCount(id, filterOptions)

-Retrieves the block transaction count for a specific block based on hash or number
+Retrieves the block transaction count for a specific block based on hash or number.